alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Application specific variables
 ==============================

 As well as the default environment variables (``$PATH, $LD_LIBRARY_PATH, $MANPATH``), modules included with Alces Flight Compute clusters also provide a number of additional Linux environment variables which are specific to the application being loaded.
-For example, to help users locate the application installation directory, the following variables are set automatically after loaded a named module file:
+For example, to help users locate the application installation directory, the following variables are set automatically after laoding a named module file:

  - ``{APP-NAME}DIR`` - the location of the base application directory e.g. for the **HPL** application, the variable ``$HPLDIR`` contains the base location of the HPL application